Guide Course Southern Africa: Professional Field Guide

 Accommodation during the one-year guide training

-You will be provided with breakfast, brunch, lunch, and dinner each day.
+You will be provided with breakfast, lunch, and dinner as well as snacks during the activities each day.
 The camp is not connected to the electricity grid but gets the power that it needs from generators.
 This means that you will have some ability to charge electronic devices when the generators are up and running.
 The camps use solar lamps and satellite telephones for emergencies, as mobile reception is generally limited.

 Leisure time during your EcoTraining in Africa